joachimesque/kirby-openheart/README.md

 ## Using

-Copy the `kirby-openheart` directory into your `site/plugins` directory.
+Download & extract the project and copy it into your `site/plugins` directory.

 ### options